 Finally both me and my wife managed to get our first shot 💉 of the Moderna type of the vaccine against the COVID-19 disease.
-In this short blog post I want to explain why we got it, why I’m excited about it and why I hope to encourage you to give it a shot (pun intended) as well.
+In this post I want to explain why we got it, why I’m excited about it and why I hope to encourage you to give it a shot (pun intended) as well.
 Here’s us after we got ours:

 - TL;DR - get vaccinated, it’s the right thing to do!

 - mRNA vaccines and the Mother effing Nature at its best!

 - Do your research and get vaccinated!

 - How Linus Torvalds, the Linux founder explains vaccines

 - Vaccine Q&A - typical questions people anxious about the vaccines ask:

 - Q: I feel like I’m part of an experiment as the mRNA vaccine was developed too quickly?

 - Q: What’s the deal if I just “wait a little”?
 Why rush it?

 - Q: What if I just get infected and I’ll be done with it.
 I’m healthy, I’ll be fine, right?